Course Open: August 6-October 13, 2021

 - communicate to the stakeholders at your zoo.

-Accreditation: This course has been submitted (but not yet approved) for 6 hours of continuing education credit for veterinarians in jurisdictions which recognize RACE approval.
-Course Agenda: Course Open (August 6, 2021) Homework (prior to the August 15, 2021 Real Time Session):
+Accreditation: This course is approved for 6 hours of continuing education credit by RACE for veterinarians.
+(RACE 20-798781) Course Agenda: Course Open (August 6, 2021) Homework (prior to the August 15, 2021 Real Time Session):

 Download the zoo handout from the course library and create the definition of your zoo (list of species and numbers of each).
 This can be based on your real zoo, a made-up one, or you can use the example zoo provided in the course library.
 Week 1 (Real Time Session August 15, 2021): Zoo Wellness Program – Risk Analysis

 Homework (prior to the August 29, 2021 Real Time Session):